Dr. John Beusterien

 Professional Association Offices Held

 - Managing Editor, Cervantes: Bulletin of the Cervantes Society of America

 - Executive Committee, Early Modern Image and Text Society (EMIT), International Association

 Areas of Research

-- Animal Studies, Material Culture, Cervantes, Early Modern Spain, Spanish Southwest, Comparative Literature, Environmental Studies, Race Studies
+- Animal Studies, Material Culture, Cervantes, Early Modern Spain, Spanish Southwest, Comparative Literature, Environmental Humanities, Race Studies

 - Identify Scipio Africanus Ewer at Metropolitan Museum of Art (2020)